lamasne/alpha_research/README.md

 #### Conditions / Framework
 - Tested on test set (i.e. 2022)
 - Spread is accounted for (buy at ask, sell at bid)
-- SPY option transaction fee is $1
+- SPY option transaction fee is $0.5
 - SPY asset transaction fee is negligible
-- Trades are executed when predicted gain is above $0.5
+- Trades are executed when predicted gain is above $0.5 (to lower risk)
-- Initial capital is $1000
+- Initial capital is $100,000
-- No more than half of the capital is used for trading
+- 30% of the capital is blocked to avoid overtrading

 ## Results
-- 12,106 trades
-- Avg/trade=$4.52,
-- Hit rate=98.5%,
-- Sharpe per trade=1.64,
-- Max Drawdown=$42.45
-- Total PnL=$54,761.22
+Sharpe ratio $\geq 2.0$

+For more information about the metrics, contact me at neillamas@gmail.com

 ## Conclusions & Future Work
 - Upgrade NN architecture to XGBoost or deeper network
 - Add more input features such as market sentiment (e.g. VIX)
 - Try to detect and isolate market regimes
-- Test the strategy with real money by automatizing it on Interactive Broker
 - EOD data misses intraday microstructure -> Add intraday data to dataset
 - Test the model on current data
+- Test the strategy with real money by automatizing it (e.g. via Interactive Broker)